NishikiChisato/CppSelfLearningNote/MIT6.5840(6.824)/src/Raft.md

 The first property follows from the fact that leader only appends once in specified index in the log in a given term and second property is guaranteed by the consistency check in AppendEntry RPC.
 When sending AppendEntry RPC, leader includes the index and term of the latest log entry along with the index and term of the immediately previous one. **If the follower doesn't find the entry satisfying the latter, it refuses the current appended log entry.**

-Borrow the expression from the original paper, this process is:
+To borrow the expression from the original paper, this process is:

 > The consistency check acts as an induction step: the initial empty state of the logs satisfies the Log Matching Property, and the consistency check preserves the Log Matching Property whenever logs are extended.
 As a result, whenever AppendEntries returns successfully, the leader knows that the follower’s log is identical to its own log up through the new entries.